 - Agreement: Recipients must respond to an award notification within one month and adhere to grant conditions listed below.

-- Grant Dispersal: 75% of the grant amount will be initially dispersed and the remaining 25% will be dispersed upon receipt of the final report.
+- Grant Dispersal: The grant amount will be dispersed at the beginning of the project.

 - Duration: Grants are not renewable or transferrable.

-- Notification: Grantees will be notified in April 2014 and will have one month to accept the grant.
+- Notification: Grantees will be notified by April 30 and will have one month to accept the grant.

-The application overview shall be two pages long and shall include the following:
+The application overview shall be one page long and shall include the following:

-- Page 1: Cover page specifying project title; name(s), position(s), institutional affiliation(s) and contact information (from all applicants).
+- Project title; name, position, institutional affiliation(s) and contact information for the Project Director.
 In the case of a team, all grant-related correspondence from the Acton Institute will be directed to the Project Director.

-- Page 2: A proposal abstract (maximum of 400 words, single spaced) summarizing the focus, significance and approach of the project.
+- A proposal abstract (maximum of 200 words, single spaced).

-The application narrative shall be a maximum of nine double-spaced pages and shall include the following:
+The application narrative shall be a maximum of four double-spaced pages and shall include the following:

-- A statement on the proposed theme for the project, including an indication of how the project or research will be informed by Christian perspectives.
+- A statement on the proposed theme for the project, including an indication of how the project will be informed by Christian perspectives.

 - A preliminary plan for dissemination to the scholarly community.